 W11: (on seeing the mark) WARRIOR11 HAS THE MARK.

 JTAC: WARRIOR11, FROM THE MARK EAST TEN METERS.

 W11: (on visually acquiring) VISUAL, TWO DOZEN INFANTRY IN THE OPEN

 W11: Ten Seconds <wait 10> LASER ON

 W11: (On TGP Capture of the Laser) SPOT.

 W11: (On reaching roll in heading), WARRIOR11 IN FROM THE SOUTH WEST

 JTAC: WARRIOR11 Cleared Hot.

-W11: (After Weapon Release) GBU AWAY, OFF NORTH EAST, TERMINATE SPOT
+W11: (After Weapon Release) GBU AWAY, OFF NORTH WEST, TERMINATE SPOT

 JTAC: WARRIOR11, Good/Bad Effect, Standby for BDA.